exercism/elm/exercises/concept/monster-attack/.docs/instructions.md

 Her loyal pet dog Kazak attacks with its claws, and has a strength of 1.

-Define `attack`.
-This should take a MonsterDamage and perform the following attacks, in the correct order:
+Define `attack1`.
+This should take a `MonsterDamage` and perform the following attacks, in the correct order:

 - Annalyn
 - Kazak